John Studzinski’s view on philanthropy

 “I love the old Puritan saying that’s also quoted on Melville’s tomb: you have what you gave; you had what you spent; you lost what you kept.”

-John Studzinski is Vice Chair of Human Rights Watch and serves on the Board of Directors of Bowdoin College, FAPE, The Passage Day Centre, American Patrons of Tate, The Royal Parks Foundation and The Royal College of Art.
-He is President of the American Friends of the Foundation of Prince William and Prince Harry and serves as Chairman of The Benjamin Franklin House Museum and CREATE.
-He is also a member of The Atlantic Council, The Council on Foreign Relations and The Peterson Institute.
+Also Vice Chair of Human Rights Watch and President of the American Friends of The Royal Foundation of The Duke and Duchess of Cambridge and Prince Harry – which focuses on challenges facing young people, members of the armed forces, and conservation – he serves on the boards of directors of a number of organisations, including: in the US, Bowdoin College and the Foundation for Art and Preservation in Embassies; in the UK, The Passage Day Centre, American Patrons of Tate, The Royal Parks Foundation and The Royal College of Art.
+In addition, he is Chairman of The Benjamin Franklin House Museum in London and a member of The Atlantic Council, The Council on Foreign Relations and The Peterson Institute.

 Read an interview with John Studzinski in The Independent.